-A treasury note, also known as a t note, is a U.S. government debt security that is generally intermediate in terms of its maturity. t-notes generally have a maturity of one to ten years, and pay coupons as well as principal when they mature, just like regular corporate bonds.
+The treasury notes definition, also known as t notes, is a U.S. government debt security that is generally intermediate in terms of its maturity.
+T notes generally have a maturity of one to ten years, and pay coupons as well as principal when they mature, just like regular corporate bonds.

 A Treasury Note is an intermediate term security that the government issues into the fixed income market.
 Because treasury notes are a government security it is essentially a risk free instrument, but because of the t-notes intermediate life it has a higher interest rate than that of the t bill, but less than that of the t bond.
 The t-note is fairly liquid in the markets and is sold in denominations of $1,000 or more for one to ten years.